david-04/launchpad/README.md

 In addition to using Make, launchpad also enables [incremental builds](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#faster-subsequent-builds-with-the---incremental-flag) in TypeScript.
 This speeds up the compilation process whenever a recompile is required.

 Projects can also be compiled manually by running `tsc -b`.
 It's not necessary to use the Makefile.
-However, if the project requires bundling, it's strongly recommended to use the Makefile.
+But it is recommended to use the Makefile for projects that require bundling.
 It hides all the complexity and automatically generates the required commands.
 It uses launchpad's project configuration and needs almost no extra setup.
 Moreover, launchpad might support other bundlers in the future.
 Makefiles are expected to continue working with any bundler that launchpad might support in the future.

 ## Uplifting projects